 Hardship Grants (University)

 These grants are for students who experience financial hardship as a result of unforeseen circumstances.
-Download the University Hardship Fund application form and Guidance Notes.
+Please visit the University's Hardship page for further information.

 Hardship Grants (College)

 These grants are for financial hardship as a result of unforeseen circumstances.
-Download a College Hardship Grant application form, to be submitted to the Senior Dean at any time.
-Students who are concerned about financial hardship may wish to discuss their circumstances with the Senior Dean before submitting a form.
+Download a Financial Assistance Application Form, to be submitted to the Senior Dean or Fellow for Welfare, together with copies of your bank account statements for the last three months.
+Students who are concerned about financial hardship may wish to discuss their circumstances with the Finance Manager before submitting a form.

 Blues Squad Grants